Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

+Here $\fm\gamma$ is a propositional variable in the formal language of intuitionistic logic, which we denote by a Greek letter in order to avoid confusion with the language of classical logic.
+In fact, in view of our previous discussions, it makes sense to call $\fm\gamma$ a {\it problem variable}, because intuitionistic logic is supposed to be about problems rather than propositions (at least, certainly not about propositions in the usual sense of classical mathematics).

-now says that the schema $\gamma\lor\neg\gamma$ is derivable from the axioms in {\it intuitionistic} logic, where $\gamma$ again denotes an arbitrary formula of first-order logic.
-At this point, we are completely ignorant about the axioms of intuitionistic logic, and {\it a fortiori} about its models.
-But at least we could hope that an informal interpretation of our judgement is
+At this point, we are completely ignorant about the laws and inference rules of intuitionistic logic, and know little about its semantics.
+But at least we could hope that an informal interpretation of the principle of decidability parallel to the above informal interpretation of the principle of excluded middle can be roughly expressed as

+where $\Gamma$ is understood to run over contentful (e.g.\ mathematical) problems.
+But what does this expression mean?
+If we read it by analogy with the $\forall$ clause in the BHK interpretation, then it expresses {\it the (meta-)problem of finding a general method of solving the problem $\Gamma\lor\neg\Gamma$ for every contentful problem $\Gamma$.} And this is precisely Kolmogorov's original interpretation of the principle of decidability \cite{Kol}, except that his use of the symbol ``$\turnstile$'' where we use the symbol ``$\prin$'' raises some issues (which we will discuss in a moment).